-1Regulatory requirements, including capital requirements and certain covenants contained in various agreements governing indebtedness of the Company may restrict the Company's ability to access capital from its subsidiaries.
-For discussions of restrictions and other major impediments to transfer of funds or capital, see "Risk Factors-Liquidity and Funding Risk" in Part I, Item 1A and Note 14 (Regulatory Requirements) to the consolidated financial statements in Part II, Item 8 of the 2014 Form 10-K. For further information on the Company's capital structure in accordance with U.S. Basel III, see "MD&A-Liquidity and Capital Resources-Regulatory Requirements" in Part I, Item 2 of the Form 10-Q.
+&lt;sup>1Regulatory requirements, including capital requirements and certain covenants contained in various agreements governing indebtedness of the Company may restrict the Company's ability to access capital from its subsidiaries.
+For discussions of restrictions and other major impediments to transfer of funds or capital, see "Risk Factors-Liquidity and Funding Risk" in Part I, Item 1A, "Quantitative and Qualitative Disclosures about Market Risk-Risk Management-Liquidity and Funding Risk" in Part II, Item 7A and Note 14 (Regulatory Requirements) to the consolidated financial statements in Part II, Item 8 of the 2015 Form 10-K. For further information on the Company's capital structure in accordance with U.S. Basel III, see "MD&A-Liquidity and Capital Resources-Regulatory Requirements" in Part I, Item 2 of the Form 10-Q.